Contact US NOTIFY ME INFORMATION SESSION

 19. How will I spend my time as an Excel participant?

-Internship: Each Birthright Israel Excel Fellow interns at a prominent Israeli company.
+Internship: Each Excel Fellow interns at a prominent Israeli company.
 Interns are expected to work 5 days (Sunday through Thursday) for a minimum of 40 hours a week.
-Fellowship: Birthright Israel Excel Fellows attend leadership seminars with distinguished Israeli leaders in order to broaden their understanding of Israeli society: business, technology/innovation, government, culinary and other arts, Jewish identity, Israeli diversity, current events, and the global economy.
+Fellowship: Excel Fellows attend leadership seminars with distinguished Israeli leaders in order to broaden their understanding of Israeli society: business, technology/innovation, government, culinary and other arts, Jewish identity, Israeli diversity, current events, and the global economy.
 These meetings take place during the day on Fridays and during weeknight evening hours (approximately 2-3 days during the week).
 Participation in these programs is mandatory.
-Travel: Birthright Israel Excel Fellows travel throughout Israel on three weekends.
+Travel: Excel Fellows travel throughout Israel on three weekends.
 Israeli Fellow Connections: A key component of the summer experience is engaging with Israelis of the same age, most of whom or studying in areas of similar interest or are serving in the Israel Defense Forces.
 This is an opportunity to get to know Israel through its people.
 Each fellow is matched with an Israeli partner.
 Together, these peers explore their views about personal, religious, and political identities and ideologies.
 You can view a sample calendar for the summer HERE

 20. Is there a sample schedule for the summer?